indeterminateoutcomesstudios/Truth-Servitor/README.md

 #### Current Functions

 * Mentioning Fortune in chat will directly speak to him.
-This functions on AIML.
+This functions through Chatterbot.
 * ?fortune or ?wf : Picks a random Warhammer quote from the included "warhammer" binary file.
 This is very similar to Unix `fortune`
 * ?exterminatus or ?exterm or ?ex : Declares exterminatus.
 Edit this text to fit your server's needs.
 * ?heresy <NAME> : Case-sensitive.
 Declares a member a heretic for all to see.